 As well as potential cashback, using a credit card and paying off the balance each month can help to improve your credit score ahead of your mortgage application.

 Can I get a loan to boost my deposit?

-They will consider, and quiet rightly so, a loan as an existing debt rather than cash savings and this can have a huge impact on your borrowing ability.
+They will consider a loan as an existing debt rather than cash savings and this can have a huge impact on your borrowing ability.

 Is it possible to get a 100% mortgage?

-Not only that, the interest rates are extremely high, too.
+Not only that, but the interest rates are extremely high, too.

 Lenders will take a forensic look at your finances when you apply for a 100% LTV mortgage and most will require a guarantor, too, meaning someone else will be responsible for your debt should you default on your payments.